esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

  2. [Introduction to dMRI](https://carpentries-incubator.github.io/SDC-BIDS-dMRI/)
  3. [Functional Neuroimaging Analysis in Python ](https://carpentries-incubator.github.io/SDC-BIDS-fMRI/)

-We will not cover all the mateiral in these lessons, rather give an over view of key points.
+We will not cover all the material in these lessons, rather give an over view of key points.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor